MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/failover-clusters/error-install-sql-server-windows-server-cluster.md

 In most cases, if any tests in the cluster validation rule fail, Microsoft doesn't consider the solution to be supported.
 There are exceptions to this rule, such as the case with multiple-site (geographically dispersed) clusters where there is no shared storage.
 In this scenario, the expected result of the cluster validation wizard is that the storage tests will fail.
 This is still a supported solution if the rest of the tests finish successfully.

 The kind of test that fails is a guideline to the corrective action to take.
 For example, if the **List all disks** storage test fails and if later storage tests don't run because they would also fail, contact the storage vendor to troubleshoot.
-Similarly, if a network test that is related to IP addresses fails, contact the network infrastructure team.
+Similarly, if a network test that's related to IP addresses fails, contact the network infrastructure team.

 ## References